goinsane/netaccept/README.md

 ## Changes from v1

+* using cancelling context instead of channel
+* changed Handler.Serve arguments to (ctx, conn) from (conn, closeCh)
+* removed panic recovering for Handler.Serve(...)
 * removed Accepter.ErrorLog
-* using context instead of closeCh